Jeremy Kennedy: Ultimate Fighting Championship

-The bout with Volkanovski was rescheduled and took place on February 11, 2018 at UFC 221.
+The bout with Volkanovski was rescheduled and took place on February 11, 2018, at UFC 221.
 He lost the fight via technical knockout in round two.

-Brave CF
+Brave Combat Federation

 Kennedy's contract with the UFC ended after the Volkanovski bout and Kennedy grew tired of the contract negotiations for renewing, eventually leading him to sign with a new promotion - Brave CF. Kennedy headlined Brave 14 against Danyel Pilo on August 18, 2018.
 He won the fight via knockout in round one.

 Kennedy was expected to face Marcos Galvão at PFL 8 for the alternate spot in the Professional Fighters League's 2018 featherweight tournament.
 Due to a misunderstanding when making the contract with Brave CF, Kennedy assumed he was eligible to compete in other organizations' events.
 Just before Kennedy's fight, Brave CF officials contacted PFL to deny him from fighting.
 Briefly after the news surfaced, Brave CF officials revealed that Kennedy had signed a bout agreement to fight Marat Magomedov at Brave 18 on November 16, 2018.

 Kennedy headlined Brave 21 against Magomedov on December 28, 2018.
 He won the fight via TKO in the third round.

-PFL
+Professional Fighters League

 In 2019, Kennedy joined the Professional Fighters League as an entrant in their 2019 Featherweight tournament.
 He was scheduled to face Alexandre Bezerra in the opening round, but Bezerra missed weight and was replaced by Luis Rafael Laurentino.
 Kennedy lost the fight via TKO in the first round.

 In the second round of PFL 2 regular season, Kennedy faced Steven Siler at PFL 5 on July 25, 2019.
 He won the fight by unanimous decision and advanced to the playoffs.